Man Ran 100th Half Marathon To Raise Funds for Water Poverty Alleviation

-Speaking on the latest fundraising effort by Richard, Hope Spring Water trustee Temi Odurinde said, “Richard is one of our long standing supporters.
-When it comes to events to do with long distance running, Richard is always there for us.”
-Temi added “before the pandemic, Hope Spring organised an annual 5K fun run, Richard was the backbone of that event.
-We were absolutely delighted when he decided to run the Hereford half marathon to fundraise for us”.
+We invest in a future for everyone and are the go-to organisation for the media, policymakers, government, stakeholders and educators on all soil science related issues.

-Sponsorship donations to Richard Evans fundraiser has been coming in through direct donations to Richard Evans and via the donate to water charity page on Hope Spring website.
-The charity hopes to use sponsorship donations from the fundraiser to continue their clean water for 10,000 people campaign.
-You can find more information about Hope Spring water projects on their website and social media pages.
+This year, we are honoured to host The World Congress of Soil Science 2022 (WCSS 22) at the SEC in Glasgow (31 July – 5 August 2022).
+A key event supported by members of the Royal family and attended by over 3,000 soil scientists from around the globe, all coming together to share knowledge, cross boundaries and change society.
+The Congress press conference will take place on Sunday 31 July from 5:15 – 6:00pm and to attend, please email [email protected].

-Press release distributed by Pressat on behalf of Hope Spring Water, on Monday 6 June, 2022.
+Press release distributed by Pressat on behalf of British Society of Soil Science, on Tuesday 7 June, 2022.
 For more information subscribe and follow https://pressat.co.uk/

 —